 If you do not have access to any of these options, try not to cut the apples much ahead of serving them.
 In a pinch, even tossing them into plain, cold water will keep them from oxidizing while you prepare the rest of the salad.

 Apple salad is best when it is enjoyed right away.
-That said, you can refrigerate this salad for up to three days or freeze it for up to a month.
+That said, you can refrigerate this salad for up to 1 day.

 Of course!
 If you don’t like something or it doesn’t work for your diet, feel free to omit it.
 There are some good customization options I have listed above.